Engee documentation

 Out[0]:

-From the resulting data we see that such a subsystem is triggered only at the moment when the sinusoid crosses 0.
+According to the resulting data, we can see that such a subsystem is triggered only at the moment when the sinusoid 0 intersects.

-Now let's consider the variant of application of Trigger and Enable blocks in one subsystem.
-The figure below shows the model we have implemented.
+Now let's consider the use of the Trigger and Enable blocks in the same subsystem.
+The figure below shows the model we implemented.

 image_2.png